Curriculum statement for the teaching and learning of Geography

 Curriculum Approach

-Pupils engage at regular opportunities within geography lessons and are guided, supported and stretched through the topics which build upon previously learned knowledge and skills.
+Pupils have regular Geography lessons and are guided, supported and challenged in a range of topics and tasks which build upon previously learned knowledge and skills, ensuring appropriate progression is maintained.

-Pupils working at greater depth are able to broaden their knowledge and skills within these units.
-They will be encouraged to use a wider range of geographical language, as well as being given opportunities to form their own opinions on a location or debate, using the geographical facts they have learned.
+Pupils working at greater depth are further challenged within sessions.
+They will be encouraged to use a wider range of geographical language, as well as being given opportunities to express their own detailed and reasoned opinions and ideas within tasks using the geographical knowledge, skills and understanding they have learned.

-The geography skills for each year group are best linked to the topics that are being studied and links are often made across the wider curriculum.
-Skills established in geography lessons are used throughout the curriculum to support and enhance the learning, e.g. using language for debate when studying rainforests and the use of directional language in maths.
+The Geography skills for each year group are linked to the topics being studied and links are made across the wider curriculum where appropriate.
+Skills and knowledge established in Geography lessons are used in the wider curriculum to support and enhance the learning, e.g. using technical language in debate when studying rainforests and using directional language in maths.

 External resources